iTommix/pyCAR/README.md

 3. RPi's Built-In BCM2835

 ### Prepare USB-Stick for Data and Music
 We will use a USB-Stick to hold the Music and some Data to prevent excessive writing on the SD-Card.
-The structure should be
+The structure should be:

 <code>
-└── pyCar<br />
+└── pyCar<br /><br />
     ├── Music<br />
     ├── navit<br />
     │   ├── D-A-CH.bin<br />